 “Yeah right, Matt!
 If they didn’t repent of their sins they are still in them!”

-Do you see it?
 The demonic mantra of “You’re only forgiven if you repent!” makes no sense at all.
-It spits on the Cross.
-It says, “Jesus only forgives you of sin when you stop sinning.”
-Satan loves this because it takes our focus off Christ’s finished work and puts the emphasis on what we start or stop.
+It spits on the Cross and says, “Jesus only forgives you of your sins when you stop sinning.”
+Satan loves this because it takes our focus off Christ’s finished work and puts the emphasis on what we stop or start.
 He’ll even make you think it’s too late to repent of certain sins.
-The legalists call these sins of omission.
+The legalists call these sins, sins of omission.

 “That ship has sailed!
 It’s all your fault!
-You had your chance and now it’s too late!
+You had your chance!
 You’re doomed!
 You might as well ignore God because He hates you and is disappointed in everything you do!”

-Changing our immature actions and attitudes is healthy but such cannot forgive us because this would negate the Cross.
+Changing our immature actions and attitudes is healthy but cannot forgive us anymore than we already are.
+This would negate the Cross if it weren’t true.
 Repent, yes, every single time you sin, but not to be forgiven.
 Instead, to be yourself.

-Paul is speaking about their spirits.
-Not actions.
-Not attitudes.
-But who they were.
-We’ve been taken out of sin and placed into the Spirit of Jesus Christ (see Romans 6:3-14, 8:9).
+In 1 Corinthians 6 and Galatians 5, Paul is speaking about their spirits–not actions, not attitudes–but who they were and what has happened.
+Christians have been taken out of sin and placed into the Spirit of Jesus Christ (see Romans 6:3-14, 8:9).
 No Christian is in sin because we are in Christ.
 We might be sinning but we aren’t in sin.
 Understanding this supernatural epiphany causes us to act sinful a whole lot less because we know it’s an act.

 Let’s go over one last passage about divorce.